NWS surveys tornado damage as Lee County residents share their loss

 “That’s 30 years, you’re not going to replace that at our age, we wouldn’t, even if we’re lucky, we’d get half that,” said John.

-As the National Weather Service surveyed the tornado’s specific track, stories like the Kelly’s weren’t far from their minds.
+As the NWS surveyed the tornado’s specific track, stories like the Kellys weren’t far from their minds.

-Although they try to keep their emotions at bay, emotion is the underlying factor in why they’re assessing it.
+Although they try to keep their feelings at bay, emotion is the underlying factor in why they’re assessing it.

-Hubbard explained, “What we take in is going to be put into a national database, and then the hurricane center uses that for their final assessment in the storm itself, and then it also was kept for use of research in later times beyond this.”
+Hubbard explained, “What we take in is going to be put into a national database, and then the hurricane center uses that for their final assessment of the storm itself, and then it is also kept for use in research in later times beyond this.”

 They know the Kellys are one of many who have lost something irreplaceable from a tornado.

-The National Weather Service said the purpose of what they’re doing on the ground right now is to ensure we understand how strong structures are and make them more resilient for future storms.
+The NWS said the purpose of what they’re doing on the ground right now is to ensure we understand how strong structures are and make them more resilient for future storms.

 Copyright ©2024 Fort Myers Broadcasting.
 All rights reserved.